Cui Jian: 1989–1990: Rock 'N' Roll on the New Long March, Tiananmen Square Incident and banned from performing

 loud speakers and sung repeatedly by protestors throughout the vigil.
 Iowa Central Community College professor David Drissel compared it to the American peace movement's relationship with rock and folk music in the 1960s.
 He was frequently seen with the students.
 Cui was affirmed by Wu'er Kaixi, one of the prominent leaders of the movement, as highly influential among young Chinese of the time.
 He claimed that Cui had an even greater influence on the protests than did such prominent dissidents as Fang Lizhi and Wei Jingsheng.

 On 19 May, Cui walked onto the makeshift stage at Tiananmen Square to give a performance for students on hunger strike.
 This was his third visit to the square, while the first time he played.
 The crowds at Tiananmen were thrilled to receive him, and Cui later described it "felt like a big party".
 Although he was "really clear about standing on the students' side", he heard someone asking him to "get out of the square" because the students were very weak.
-He impromptu performanced songs including "Start Over" and "Piece of Red Cloth" and received a warm welcome.
+He performed impromptu songs including "Start Over" and "Piece of Red Cloth" and received a warm welcome.
 Despite the students' lack of energy, Cui "made them pretty crazy".
 Voices in the crowd reassure the band that they're OK with the boisterous music.
 According to several sources, Cui left the square in disgust after several competing student factions attempted to manipulate him and claim ownership over him.
 The following government crackdown forced many rock musicians, Cui included, into hiding in the other provinces.
 Sanctions proved relatively temporary, and Cui was able to return to Beijing shortly afterward.
 There has been no further sanctions targeting him.
 Chinese rock music faced criticism by the authorities due to the movement.
 At an official music symposium convened in 1990, it was asserted that Rock 'N' Roll on the New Long March bore "practically no difference" from "Western Beatles-style 'protest songs or political songs'".
 Sun Shen, vice chairman of the Chinese Musicians' Association, publicly criticized the album for "misrepresenting and distorting" the Long March.
 The Minister of Culture, Wang Meng, who had praised Cui's qualities and encouraged independent creation, resigned after the massacre.